octdobre/containers/docker/Networking.md

 Docker functionality around networks is vast.

-From enclosed networks to containers having their own IP on the phisical network,  to Layer 3 networks, Dockers offers the possibility to do alot of things with networking.
+From enclosed networks to containers having their IP on the physical network,  to Layer 3 networks, Dockers offers the possibility to do a lot of things with networking.

 ## :abacus: Network Types

-### Bridge
+### 1. Bridge
 * Docker comes with a default enclosed network type `bridge` which is named also "bridge".
 * Ports must be exposed for ingress to containers
 * Containers have full egress access
 * :exclamation: Containers are automatically assigned to the bridge network if no network flag is specified :exclamation:

 ---
-### User Defined
+### 2. User Defined
 * Simple network
 * Type bridge
-* Can define subnet
+* Can define the subnet
 * Ports must be exposed for ingress to containers
 * Containers have full egress access